usagizmo/webapp-template/README.md

 The [Hasura CLI](https://hasura.io/docs/1.0/graphql/core/hasura-cli/index.html) allows you to easily manage Hasura Cloud's database.
 After completing the settings in Hasura Cloud, execute the following command.

+※Before using the CLI, please make sure you have set up Hasura Cloud (create a project/database connection)

 ### Prepare to use hasura-cli

 ```bash